ahmadesh/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 One of the open ended challanges in this project is to define a good image thresholding.
 I tried different combinations of the color channels and gradients to find the best results.
-Howevere, my function is not robust enough for a good for all roads with varios conditions.
-This function is critical as all the other steps are dependet on this step.
+Howevere, my function is not robust enough for all roads with varios conditions.
+This function is critical as all the other steps are dependent on the binary image.

 The other challenge is the checks to accept or reject the detected lines.
 This is a also critical step as it determines the robustness of the code.
-I agian fine tuned the checks for the cases in the project video and the checks are not robust enough for other roads.
+I agian fine tuned the checks for the cases in the project video but the current checks are not robust enough for other road conditions.

-I processed the challenge video using my code as well.
+I processed the 'challenge video' using my code as well.
 However, the code fails to detect the lines correctly for most parts.
-One reason was the extra lines on the roads or side of the roads which was dected as lane lines.
-Also, if an object such as bike enters the line area, the code fails to find the lines.
+One reason was the extra lines on the roads or side of the roads which were detected as lane lines.
+Also, if an object such as a bike enters the lane area, the code fails to find the correct lines as there are other hot pixels crossing the lines.

 As the next steps I would work on better thresholding the image for differnet road conditions (sunny, cloudy, snowy etc.).
-The other modification is to use different thresholds for different parts of the warped image, as the lower part of the lines have better contrast and the upper part is more faded.
+The modification could be to use different thresholds for different parts of the warped image, as the lower part of the lines have better contrast and the upper part is more faded.
 The other approach is to implement a better checking and averaging procedure for the fitted lines.
-This could be achived based on a fitting confidence measure and to weight the fittings based on their probabilty in averaging over consecutive frames.
+This could be achieved based on a fitting confidence measure and to weight the fittings based on their confidence probabilty in averaging over consecutive frames.